Edwin Starr: Personal life and death

 Starr remained a hero on England's northern soul circuit and moved to England in 1983, continuing to live there for the remainder of his life.
-He based himself in the English Midlands, living for many years at Pooley Hall at Polesworth, Warwickshire, before moving to Bramcote in Nottinghamshire.
+He based himself in the Midlands, living for many years at Pooley Hall at Polesworth, Warwickshire, before moving to Bramcote in Nottinghamshire.

 Starr died on April 2, 2003, from a heart attack at his Nottinghamshire home.
 He was 61.
 He is buried at Wilford Hill Cemetery in Nottingham.
 He was survived by his long term partner Jean, and by his son and daughter from earlier relationships.

 Honours

 Edwin Starr was inducted into the inaugural class of the Official Rhythm & Blues Music Hall of Fame at Cleveland State University in August 2013.

 Starr was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2017.

-Starr is one of the subjects of a mural in Beeston, Nottingham which is not far from where he lived later in life.
+Starr is one of the subjects of a mural in Beeston, Nottingham, which is not far from where he lived later in life.